 You need to work on improving the local SEO for your business.

-SO, you might want to know what is local SEO and how it will help you business.
-You got answer to all your queries.
+SO, you might want to know what is local SEO and how it will help your business.
+You got an answer to all your queries.

 What is Local SEO?